denislav-mihov/pipeline/README.md

 curl -X GET http://192.168.99.100:8082/pipeline/api/messages -H "Authorization: Basic dXNlcjE6cGFzczEyMw=="
 ```

-In the above examples 192.168.99.100 is the IP of the local docker machine, you should change that with yours.
-The ports are configured to 8081 for the producer service and 8082 for the reader service, so unless you change them in the configuration they could remain as they are.
+In the above examples `192.168.99.100` is the IP of the local docker machine, you should change that with yours.
+It is quite likely that you could use `localhost` with some docker installations.
+The ports are configured to `8081` for the producer service and `8082` for the reader service, so unless you change them in the configuration they could remain as they are.

 ### REST API documentation